jennynguyenoberg/jennynguyenoberg/README.md

 * 👀 I’m interested in frontend development, graphic design and content ideation
 * 🌱 I’m currently learning HTML, CSS, JavaScript and React
-* 💞️ I’m looking to collaborate on future project involving design and all things web related
+* 💞️ I’m looking to collaborate on future projects involving design and all things web related
 * 📫 Let's connect: hello@jennynguyenoberg.com or add me on [LinkedIn](https://linkedin.com/in/jennynguyenoberg)

 <h3 align="left">Connect with me:</h3>